castaway/dbix-class-book/chapters/04-Creating-Reading-Updating-Deleting.md

 Note how all the columns described in the `User` class using `add_columns` appear on the **Row object** as accessor methods.

-To see what's going on, we can set the shell environment variable [^DBIC_TRACE] to a true value, and DBIx::Class will display the SQL statement for either of these code samples on STDOUT:
+To see what's going on, we can set the shell environment variable DBIC_TRACE[^DBIC_TRACE] to a true value, and DBIx::Class will display the SQL statement for either of these code samples on STDOUT:

     INSERT INTO users (realname, username, password, email) VALUES (?, ?, ?, ?): 'Fred Bloggs', 'fred', '{SSHA}GGccJQItu3l8a4SUkYy1lRqffGnCPtZanwM+gQrqwGh5GEOoz0m1Sg==', 'fred@bloggs.com'